King County launches $41.4 million rental assistance and eviction prevention program

 Small landlords can also apply to the same funding pool available for renters if they have at least one property in a high needs ZIP code.
 All mobile home park landlords and managers will also be able to apply for funds.

 An additional $5 million will be allocated to the United Way of King County to help people in eviction proceedings once the eviction moratorium ends.
+Other money will go to outreach services and administration, among other things.

+Rachael Myers, executive director of the Washington Low Income Housing Alliance, said the program would be “hugely helpful” to the individuals and families that need them, but warned that more funding was needed to avert evictions once the moratorium is lifted.

+“It’s going to end at some point and we’re going to need significantly more funding than this,” Myers said.

+According to the U.S. Census Bureau’s Household Pulse Survey, an estimated 450,000 people in the Seattle-Tacoma-Bellevue metro area were estimated to be housing insecure the week of July 16.
+The measure of housing insecurity was based on whether people had missed last month’s housing payment or if they had little confidence they could make next month’s payments.

+The county’s rental assistance fund expects to serve between 7,700 and 10,000 households.

-Both Seattle and King County have passed additional renter protections for people past the end of the statewide moratorium, including a defense people can use in eviction proceedings if they are unable to pay rent after the moratorium is lifted.
+Both Seattle and King County have passed additional renter protections past the end of the statewide moratorium, including a defense renters can use in eviction proceedings if they are unable to pay rent after the moratorium is lifted.